Concessions and leases in international relations: Canadian concessions

 Following the First World War the French Republic granted Canada perpetual use of a portion of land on Vimy Ridge under the understanding that the Canadians were to use the land to establish a battlefield park and memorial.
-The park, known as the Canadian National Vimy Memorial, contains an impressive monument to the fallen, a museum and extensive re-creations of the wartime trench system, preserved tunnels and cemeteries.
+The park, known as the Canadian National Vimy Memorial, contains a monument to the fallen, a museum and extensive re-creations of the wartime trench system, preserved tunnels and cemeteries.

 Chinese concessions

 Between 1882 and 1884, the Qing Empire obtained concessions in Korea at Incheon, Busan and Wonsan.
-The concessions were occupied by Japan in 1894 after the outbreak of the First Sino-Japanese War.
+The Chinese concession of Incheon and those in Busan and Wonsan were occupied by Japan in 1894 after the outbreak of the First Sino-Japanese War.
 After China's defeat in that war, Korea (now with Japanese support) declared the unequal treaties with Qing China to be void, and unilaterally withdrew the extraterritoriality and other powers granted to China in respect of the concessions.
 The concessions were formally abolished in 1898.

+Dutch concessions

+In Japan, since 1609, the Dutch East India Company had run a trading post on the island of Hirado.
+Also, after a rebellion by mostly Catholic converts, all Portuguese were expelled from Dejima in 1639.
+So, in 1641, The Dutch were forced, by government officials of Tokugawa shogunate, to move from Hirado to Dejima in Nagasaki.
+The Dutch East India Company's trading post at Dejima was abolished when Japan concluded the Treaty of Kanagawa with the United States in 1858.